-You could consider it going the extra mile to gift something that’s useful and evokes the senses, so if you haven’t already picked up a Mother’s Day gift, might we suggest something that smells wonderful, which you can order on Amazon and will arrive in time.
+You could consider it going the extra mile to gift something that’s useful and evokes the senses, so if you haven’t already picked up a Mother’s Day gift, might we suggest a few things that smell wonderful, many of which we’ve touted on the site before.
 Note: We’ve actually smelled these things with our own noses and can vouch for their lovely odors.